tarantool/doc/doc/concepts/replication/supervised_failover.rst

     You can start two or more failover coordinators to increase :ref:`fault tolerance <supervised_failover_overview_fault_tolerance>`.
     In this case, one coordinator is active and others are passive.

-When a cluster and failover coordinators are up and running, a failover coordinator :ref:`appoints one instance to be a master <supervised_failover_overview_appoint_master>` if there is no master instance in a replica set.
+Once a cluster and failover coordinators are up and running, a failover coordinator :ref:`appoints one instance to be a master <supervised_failover_overview_appoint_master>` if there is no master instance in a replica set.
 Then, the following events may occur:

--   If a master instance fails, a failover coordinator performs an :ref:`automated failover <supervised_failover_overview_perform_failover>`.
+-   If a master instance fails, a failover coordinator performs an automated failover.
--   If an active failover coordinator fails, another coordinator becomes active and performs read-write appointments.
+-   If an active failover coordinator fails, another coordinator becomes active and performs an automated failover.

 .. _supervised_failover_overview_appoint_master: